volodymyrhudyma/blog/content/blog/2020-05-24-spread-operator-in-javascript.md

 ## Syntax

-Spread operator's syntax is three dots `...`, which expand an iterable to the list of parameters.
+Spread operator's syntax is three dots `...`, which expands an iterable to the list of parameters.

 Let's take a look at some examples: